 Results 1–10 of 10 for "Curriculum"X related to "Call for nominations: Committee on..."
-Refine Your Search Refine Your Search TopicEducation (6)Children (3)HIV & AIDS (3)Bullying (1)Learning & memory (1) 1 more... [+] Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBowleg, Lisa (1)Dollinger, Stephen J. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Graham, Sandra (1) 7 more... [+] Kalichman, Seth (1)Kennedy, Darlene (1)Kratochwill, Tom (1)Lucariello, Joan (1)O'Leary, Ann (1)Hide details Results 1–10 of 10 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 3.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 4.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 5.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.
-Curriculum 6.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum 7.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 8.Stigma and Prejudice Teaching Tip SheetStigma refers to a visible mark, such as a brand or tattoo, used to disgrace, shame, condemn, or ostracize.
+Refine Your Search Refine Your Search TopicEducation (6)Children (3)HIV & AIDS (3)Bullying (1)Learning & memory (1) 1 more... [+] Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBowleg, Lisa (1)Dollinger, Stephen J. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Graham, Sandra (1) 4 more... [+] Kalichman, Seth (1)Kratochwill, Tom (1)Lucariello, Joan (1)O'Leary, Ann (1)Hide details Results 1–10 of 10 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 2.Activity 1.1: Critical Thinking — AltruismSociologists propose that individual behavior is devoted to protecting the species' gene pool.
+Humans may or may not be exempt from this.Curriculum 3.Lesson 2: HungerA lesson about physiological determinants of hunger, homeostasis, obesity and eating disorders.Curriculum 4.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 5.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 6.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
+Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
+Curriculum 7.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 8.Stigma and Prejudice Teaching Tip SheetStigma refers to a visible mark, such as a brand or tattoo, used to disgrace, shame, condemn, or ostracize.
 Dimensions of social stigmas relevant to AIDS are subject to the adverse effects of social stigmas and related prejudices..Curriculum 9.Motivated Reasoning Teaching Tip SheetTips for teaching the role of motivation in cognitive processes such as decision-making and attitude change as emphasized by Ziva Kunda (1990) and Hart and Gerrard (1997).
-These studies cast doubt on the utilitarian, "rational" models of behavioral decision making upon which research regarding Sexually Transmitted Disease (STD) and other health promotion/disease prevention currently rests.Curriculum 10.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
-Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
-Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Curriculum"X related to "Call for nominations: Committee on..."
+These studies cast doubt on the utilitarian, "rational" models of behavioral decision making upon which research regarding Sexually Transmitted Disease (STD) and other health promotion/disease prevention currently rests.Curriculum 10.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Curriculum"X related to "Call for nominations: Committee on..."